sillsdev/TheCombine/docs/user_guide/docs/project.md

 ## Manage a Project

-When a project has been created or selected, it becomes the active project--you should see a gear icon and/or the project name in the middle of the App Bar at the top of The Combine.
+When a project has been created or selected, it becomes the active project—you should see a gear icon and/or the project name in the middle of the App Bar at the top of The Combine.
 Clicking on the gear icon or project name brings up Project Settings for managing the project.
 The following settings are available for project users with sufficient permissions.

 ### Project Name